Tucson, Arizona Therapists

 Like many cities in the Southwest, Tucson has a much lower median household income than most of the country.
 This is one of the reasons that stress and depression may be higher than in other parts of the US.

 Although the state administration has put programs into place to increase mental health resources for its residents, access to mental health is still a major problem in Tucson.
-It is vital that all people have the information necessary to find help for their mental health issues.
+All people must have the information necessary to find help for their mental health issues.
 That is why e-counseling is working hard to create a directory that can help guide those in need.

 Mental Health Statistics for Tucson

 In 2011, the rate of adults with serious mental health issues in Tucson was about 20% higher than in the rest of the country.
 This trend is on the upswing over the last ten years, with both Arizona and the national average leveling off at about 4%.
 This amounted to over 200,000 residents per year having a serious mental illness.

 The scary statistic in Arizona is that of untreated mental illnesses.
 Almost 60% of all people with a serious mental illness were not able to receive treatment in 2014.
 An important correlation is between mental illness and employment.
 Of those who reported having a serious mental illness, only about 15% were employed.
 This clearly shows that people who aren’t employed do not have the money or insurance to seek mental health treatment.

 Impact of Not Receiving Treatment in Tucson, Arizona

 Arizona is one of the worst states when it comes to mental health treatment.
 It ranks 50 out of 51 in the United States, even behind Puerto Rico.
 Not receiving mental health treatment can lead to many issues for those suffering and the community:

 In Arizona, the biggest roadblocks to receiving mental health care are financial and available providers.
 People simply do not have the money to afford counseling or psychiatric treatment.
 Even if they did, with the high shortage of mental health resources, it is almost impossible to get an appointment with a mental health professional in Tucson.